openbiome/donors-16s/README.md

     - `jsd.txt`: Statistical tests of between-sample JSDs by grouping
     - `pcoa.pdf`: Plot of PCOA ordination.
 "Figure 2" in the manuscript.
     - `permanova.txt`: Statistical test of beta diversity
 - `table.tsv`: OTU table.
 "Data file 3" in the manuscript.
+(This file is version-controlled for compliance with journal.)
 - `taxonomy.tsv`: RDP taxonomies for OTUs

 ## Authors